michaelwfc/csapp/docs/Chapter 6 The Memory Hierarchy.md

 |t = m − (s + b)  | Number of tag bits|
 |C = B × E × S    | Cache size (bytes), not including overhead such as the valid and tag bits|

 #### The Word at address A
 In the context of computer memory and caches, a "word" typically refers to the standard unit of data used by a particular processor architecture.
 It is not necessarily just a single byte; the size of a word can vary depending on the architecture.
 - In a 32-bit architecture, a word is usually 4 bytes (32 bits)
 - in a 64-bit architecture, a word is usually 8 bytes (64 bits)
+- But it can vary depending on the architecture — the key idea is that a word is the size of the CPU’s general-purpose registers and natural data size

 The memory address points to the starting byte of the word the system reads or writes the entire word (multiple bytes) based on the architecture's word size.

 ### 6.4.2 Direct-Mapped Caches

 Caches are grouped into different classes based on E, the number of cache lines  per set.
-A cache with exactly one line per set (E = 1) is known as a direct-mapped cache (see Figure 6.27).
+A cache with exactly one line per set (`E = 1`) is known as ***a direct-mapped cache*** (see Figure 6.27).
 ![image](../images/Chapter%206%20The%20Memory%20Hierarchy/Figure%206.27%20Direct-mapped%20cache(E=1).png)

 The process that a cache goes through of determining whether a request is a hit or a miss and then extracting the requested word consists of three steps:
-(1) set selection
+- (1) set selection
 s set index from address w -> unsigned integer -> set index
 ![image](../images/Chapter%206%20The%20Memory%20Hierarchy/Figure%206.28%20Set%20selection%20in%20a%20%20directmapped%20cache.png)

-(2) line matching
+- (2) line matching
-if the valid bit set and the tags  bits in the cache line match the tag bits in the address, we know that a copy of the word we want is indeed stored in the line. if either the valid bit were not set or the tags did not match, then we would have had a cache miss.
+if `the valid bit` set and `the tags bits` in the cache line match the tag bits in the address, we know that a copy of the word we want is indeed stored in the line. if either the valid bit were not set or the tags did not match, then we would have had a cache miss.

-(3) word extraction
+- (3) ***word extraction***
 Once we have a hit, we know that w is somewhere in the block.
 This last step determines where the desired word starts in the block. the block offset bits provide us with the offset of the first byte in the desired word.
-Similar to our view of a cache as an array of lines, we can think of a block as an array of bytes, and the byte offset as an index into that array.
+Similar to our view of a cache as an array of lines, we can think of a block as an array of bytes, and `the byte offset` as an index into that array.

-(4) Line Replacement on Misses in Direct-Mapped Caches If the cache misses, then it needs to retrieve the requested block from the next level in the memory hierarchy and store the new block in one of the cache lines of the set indicated by the set index bits.
+- (4) ***Line Replacement*** on Misses in Direct-Mapped Caches If the cache misses, then it needs to retrieve the requested block from the next level in the memory hierarchy and store the new block in one of the cache lines of the set indicated by the set index bits.
 In general, if the set is full of valid cache lines, then one of the existing lines must be evicted.
 For a direct-mapped cache, where each set contains exactly one line, the replacement policy is trivial: the current line is replaced by the newly fetched line.

 ####  Conflict Misses in Direct-Mapped Caches

-Conflict misses in direct-mapped caches occur when multiple memory addresses map to the same cache line, causing the cache to repeatedly evict and replace the data in that line.
+Conflict misses in direct-mapped caches occur when multiple memory addresses *** map to the same cache line***, causing the cache to repeatedly evict and replace the data in that line.
 This happens because a direct-mapped cache has only one line per set, so different addresses that map to the same set will conflict with each other.

 ```C
 float dotprod(float x[8], float y[8])